What is NHS Continuing Healthcare funding?

 How is eligibility for NHS Continuing Healthcare assessed?

-A ‘multi-disciplinary team’ of appropriately trained health and social care professionals should carry out the NHS Continuing Healthcare assessment.
+In standard cases (which aren’t ‘fast-tracked’), a ‘multi-disciplinary team’ of appropriately trained health and social care professionals should carry out the NHS Continuing Healthcare assessment.
 There are usually two stages.
-(The exception is where a person has a rapidly deteriorating condition, which may be entering a terminal phase.
-In this case a Fast Track Pathway Tool is designed for use by ‘an appropriate clinician’.)

-‘Checklist’ stage – The Checklist is designed to decide quickly whether someone requires a full assessment.
+‘Checklist’ stage – The Checklist is designed to decide quickly whether someone requires a full assessment and should be considered for eligibility for NHS Continuing Healthcare.
 If the Checklist suggests you or a loved one may be eligible, you will move to the next stage in the process.
 If it is does not, you can make a ‘formal complaint’ to the CCG within 12 months.
-There are often mistakes at this stage.
+However, there are often mistakes at the Checklist stage.
+These mistakes can come about with how a primary health need is listed or categorised, impacting whether an individual is deemed eligible.
 We can help you identify these and challenge them.
 At Just Caring Legal we find that if you get help from us sooner, your chances of success are improved.

 Reassessments for NHS Continuing Healthcare